 - Patch Management- Cloud provider is responsible to maintain and fix flaws within the infrastructure devices, while customers are responsible for patching their OS and applications

 Security using third-party-products

 In addition to the security provided by the Cloud provider, customers can access hundreds of industry-leading products, which can integrate with existing controls in the customer’s on-premises environments, for example, Symantec, Splunk, Alert Logic & many more.
 These products complement the existing Cloud services to enable the customers to deploy a comprehensive security architecture and a more seamless experience across cloud and on-premises data-centers.

-rds), HIPAA(Protected health, Information), FISMA(Federal Information Security Management) and SOC1, SOC2, SOC3 ( System and Organization Control ) are few of them.
+rds), HIPAA(Protected health, Information), FISMA(Federal Information Security Management), and SOC1, SOC2, SOC3 ( System and Organization Control ) are a few of them.